sgms-uos/tic-tak-toe/README.md

 # tic-tak-toe
 3x3 game
-it is player by two players by selecting numbers in boxes.
+its played by two players by selecting numbers in boxes.